Rogers-Shepard Type Inequalities for Sections: Introduction and main results

 Alternatively, one can view the Minkowski sum in the following way

 With this interpretation of the Minkowski sum of sets, given any convex bodies $K$ and $L$, the Brunn-Minkowski inequality implies that the function

 is concave on $K+L$.

-In recent years, both the Brunn-Minkowski inequality and the Rogers-Shephard inequalities have been studied deeply and generalized extended to larger classes of measures on $\R^n$.
-For results on the Brunn-Minkowskin inequality see \cite{Borell,BL,G,GaZv,Leindler,LiMaNaZv,Mar,NaTk,Prekopa,RYN}, and for generalizations of the Rogers-Shephard inequality see \cite{A,AAGJV,ACRYZ,AlGMJV,Co,Sch}.
+In recent years, both the Brunn-Minkowski inequality and the Rogers-Shephard inequalities have been studied deeply and extended to larger classes of measures on $\R^n$.
+For results on the Brunn-Minkowski inequality see \cite{Borell,BL,G,GaZv,Leindler,LiMaNaZv,Mar,NaTk,Prekopa,RYN}, and for generalizations of the Rogers-Shephard inequality see \cite{A,AAGJV,ACRYZ,AlGMJV,Co,Sch}.

 One of the most famous extensions of the Brunn-Minkowski inequality is the Borell-Brascamp-Lieb inequality (see \cite{Borell,BL,G}), which concerns so-called {\em $\alpha$-concave} measures.
-A non-negative Borel measure $\mu$ defined on $\R^n$ is said to be $\alpha$-concave, for some $\alpha \in [-\infty,\infty]$, if, for all Borel measurable sets $A,B \subset \R^n$ and any $\lambda \in [0,1]$,
+A Borel measure $\mu$ defined on $\R^n$ is said to be $\alpha$-concave, for some $\alpha \in [-\infty,\infty]$, if, for all Borel measurable sets $A,B \subset \R^n$ and any $\lambda \in [0,1]$,

 Analogously, a non-negative Borel measurable function $f$ defined on $\R^n$ is said to be $\alpha$-concave, for some $\alpha \in [-\infty, \infty],$ if

 for all $x,y \in \R^n$ and $\lambda \in [0,1]$.
 Here $M^{\lambda}_{\alpha}$ denotes the {\em $\alpha$-mean} of two non-negative numbers: